anyoptimization/pymoo/doc/source/references.rst

     }

-The reference made in our framework are listed below.
+All references of this online documentation are listed below.
 The corresponding `BibTex <https://raw.githubusercontent.com/msu-coinlab/pymoo/master/doc/source/references.bib>`_ is available as well.